yututi/google-auth-api/README.md

-# OAuth2.0 implicit grant module
+# Web client library for OAuth2.0 implicit grant

 This module is **reinventing the wheel**.
 You can find a better module.